DEBORAH72/week-one-project/README.md

 ## Technologies Used
-{This project languages are  HTML and CSS using Video Studio Code and gitbash termonal for coding this portfolio.}
+{This project languages are  HTML and CSS using Video Studio Code and gitbash terminal for coding this portfolio.}

 ## Support and contact details